AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 Upper and lower rule curves are accommodated in both monthly and daily heuristic stages (described page 58).
 In the second stage, incomplete use of natural inflows is avoided as much as possible (penalty cost on Y higher than penalty cost on $\Psi$).
 This policy may result in violations of the lower rule curve.

-## More details on the "hydro-pricing-mode" parameter
+## Details on the "hydro-pricing-mode" parameter
 [//]: # (TODO: update this paragraph)
 _**This section is under construction**_